energy-on-chain/deepsea-roundup-ai/README.txt

 ###############################################################################
 ###############################################################################
 # NEW TOURNAMENT SETUP STEPS

+0. CHANGE THAT TAB TITLE IN THE PUBLIC INDEX.HTML PAGE!!!

 1. Fork new github repo for tournament from template
 2. Update client artwork
   - Homepage logo for desktop (location="client/src/images/HomePageLogoDesktop.png" maxWidth=1020px)